9 Elevator Speech Tips for Financial Advisors

 However, make sure that you deliver your speech in a natural way.
 Many advisors make the mistake of talking in the same way that they write.

 Even though you’ll be rehearsing your speech, you don’t want it to sound rehearsed.
-That will most likely put off your listener, since they will feel that they are just another prospect to you.
+That will most likely put off your listeners since they will feel that they are just another prospect to you.
 To create a true connection, you need to act natural and lead your speech as if you were just leading a regular conversation.

 For the same reason, it’s important to eliminate jargon, especially if you’re pitching to someone who doesn’t directly work in the financial industry.
 The last thing you want is to scare off a prospect by making them feel less intelligent than you are.